Eddie Rosario Player Props: Braves vs. Reds

 Eddie Rosario At The Plate

-- Rosario has picked up a hit in three games this year (37.5%), including one multi-hit game.
+- Rosario has had a base hit in three of nine games this year, and multiple hits once.

-- He has not gone deep in his eight games this year.
+- He has not hit a home run in his nine games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.